ctmrbio/BACTpipe/docs/source/running.rst

 Changing settings on the command line
 -------------------------------------
-When running BACTpipe, you will most likely have to modify the paths for some parameters so that BACTpipe can find reference databases etc. Luckily, it is possible to modify several settings for how BACTpipe operates using configuration parameters.
+When running BACTpipe, you may want to modify parameters to customize it for your purpose.
+Luckily, it is possible to modify several settings for how BACTpipe operates using configuration parameters.
 All changes can be added as command-line arguments when running BACTpipe, e.g.::

     $ nextflow run ctmrbio/BACTpipe --shovill_kmers 21,33,55,77 --reads 'path/to/reads/*_{1,2}.fastq.gz'